 We provide a comprehensive six week training program for all new owned portfolio collectors.
 The first three weeks of the training program is comprised of lectures to learn collection techniques, state and federal collection laws, systems, negotiation skills, skip tracing and telephone use.
 These sessions are then followed by an additional three weeks of practical experience conducting live calls with additional managerial supervision in order to provide employees with confidence and guidance while still contributing to our profitability.
-Each trainee must successfully pass a comprehensive examination before being assigned to the collection floor.
+Each trainee must successfully pass a comprehensive examination before being assigned to the collection floor, as well as once a year thereafter.
 In addition, we conduct continuing advanced classes in our four training centers.
-Our technology and systems allow us to monitor individual employees and then offer additional training in areas of deficiency to increase productivity.
+Our technology and systems allow us to monitor individual employees and then offer additional training in areas of deficiency to increase productivity and ensure compliance.